Your Guide to the Children's Museum of Denver at Marsico Campus

 First things first: because the museum caters to children under nine years old, no adults are allowed in without a child.
 The same thing goes for kids – no adults, no entry.

-Weekday hours are 9 AM to 4 PM every day but Wednesday (when it’s open from 9 AM to 7 PM), and from 10 AM to 5 PM on weekends.
+For current hours of operation, please refer to the attraction's website.
 Admission for entry can be purchased on site at the museum, or with a Denver CityPASS, which allows you entry to a whole host of Denver’s top attractions at a discounted rate.

 The best times to go are Monday and Wednesday nights, because there are fewer visitors and no school groups.